 Bottom line

-It’s wise to factor in your income potential when choosing a major.
-Estimate how much money you will need to live comfortably after graduation, and the kind of lifestyle you want to live now and in the future.
+You should also factor in your income potential when choosing a major and estimate how much money you will need to live comfortably after graduation.

 Author Details